Buni42/random-manga-opener/README.md

 # random-manga-opener
-opens a random manga from mangaowl.net
+Opens a random manga from mangaowl.net.
+See my itch.io page to try it.